Anticipatory Evaluation of Language Models: Data Curation

-We construct a bounded yet diverse corpus via stratified sampling over source papers, enforcing caps per paper and per dataset plus per-source quotas to prevent any single source from dominating.
-This yields 767 instances spanning 528 distinct datasets and 631 unique papers, covering many datasets and configurations rather than a single benchmark \citep{ye2023predictable}.
-Rather than scaling the number of instances—which would be costly for reasoning models—we focused on curating diverse and high-quality examples using the GPT-5~\citep{openai2025gpt5} API (\$200) and 36 hours of human validation. \footnote{We also release $\sim9\mathrm{k}$ pre-extraction intermediate sources to support scaling evaluation and training.}
+When the retrieved sources do not actually cover the experimental record (e.g., due to retrieval errors from~\ref{subsec:retrieve_source_paper}), we discard the case by having the extractor return \texttt{failed}, thereby correcting residual retrieval mistakes.
+For the remaining records, we remove dataset names, numerical results, and summary statistics to produce faithful, self-contained, anonymized.

-Because \datasetname\ is LLM-assisted, we add fidelity safeguards: (i) humans verify and correct each record’s dataset–source link; (ii) dataset names are canonicalized and we sample over unique source pairs to promote diversity; and (iii) metrics and related fields inherited from LLMEvalDB~\citep{park2025can} exhibit near-perfect extraction accuracy.
-We further audited 30 random descriptions under a fixed protocol—checking anonymization (binary: no dataset names or performance numbers), schema coverage (5-point), and source support vs.\ the PDFs (5-point).
-Results (\Cref{tab:stats_combined}) show well-anonymized, accurate, and comprehensively grounded descriptions, suitable as schema-aligned, leakage-resistant inputs for text-only performance forecasting.
+\paragraph{Data Statistics and Quality Control} We construct a bounded yet diverse corpus via stratified sampling over source papers, enforcing caps per paper and per dataset plus per-source quotas to prevent any single source from dominating.
+This yields 2,290 instances of records spanning distinct 1,019 dataset papers and 1,022 unique result papers, covering many datasets and configurations rather than a single benchmark \citep{ye2023predictable}.
+Because \datasetname\ is LLM-assisted, we further audited 30 random descriptions under a fixed protocol—checking anonymization (binary: no dataset names or performance numbers), schema coverage (5-point), and source support vs.\ the PDFs (5-point).
+The results (\Cref{tab:stats_combined}) show well-anonymized, accurate, and comprehensively grounded descriptions suitable for text-only performance forecasting.